BenWibking/gpu-workshop-exercises/session1/ex5/README.md

 ## Varying array size

 Now, let's compare the CPU vs. GPU performance as a function of array size.
 We initially chose an array of 1e6 elements.
-Let's reduce that by an order of magnitude at a time.
-We will find that for small enough arrays, adding two arrays is faster on the CPU.
+Let's increase that by several orders of magnitude.
+We will find that for large enough arrays, adding two arrays is faster on the GPU.

-* Modify the code in `add_gpu.cpp` to run with 1e5 array elements and re-compile and re-run it.
+* Modify the code in `add_gpu.cpp` to run with 1e7 array elements and re-compile and re-run it.
 Write down the elapsed time output by `time ./add_gpu`.

-* Modify the code in `../ex3/add_cpu.cpp` to run with 1e5 array elements and re-compile and re-run it.
+* Modify the code in `../ex3/add_cpu.cpp` to run with 1e7 array elements and re-compile and re-run it.
 Write down the elapsed time output by `time ../ex3/add_cpu`.

-* Repeat the above two steps for N = 10,000 array elements.
+* Repeat the above two steps for N = 1e8 array elements.

-* Repeat the above for N = 1,000 array elements.
+* Repeat the above for N = 1e9 array elements.

+NOTE: It may be easier to modify the GPU code and run it for all array sizes first, and then modify the CPU code in `../ex3` and run it for all array sizes.

-At what size does running on the CPU become faster than running on the GPU?
+At what size does running on the GPU become faster than running on the CPU?

 ## Discussion